khaidarovs/slackbot/README.md

 - `do_channel_check()`

 # Meetup Feature - Maya Hall and Jason Huang:

+## Creating a meetup
+To create a meetup, do `/meetup #s#m#h#d, <location (optional)>`

+## Examples to try:
+- `/meetup 5m3s` This will create a reminder in 5 minutes 3 seconds from the current time.
+- `/meetup 5m3s, Zoom` This will also create a reminder in the same time, but specify the location as Zoom.
+- `/meetup 10m, https://uchicago.zoom.us/j/20816624750?pwd=ZzNjZllJZkMwclBVZHpZNW8ycThrUT09` - this will create a meetup at the specified Zoom link in 10 minutes

+## Implementation Details
-- `meetup`, adds a log to the database with the meeting timestamp, location, message.
+- `meetup`- adds a log to the database with the meeting timestamp, location, message.
 You can enter a time in the form of "XsXmXhXd" where X are different integers.
 Meetup converts string explaination of a time to seconds.
-- `wait_message`, will stores a combination of a location, a message, and a time as a varaible into a database.
+- `wait_message` - will stores a combination of a location, a message, and a time as a varaible into a database.
-- `in_five`, checks whether any events in the database occurs within the next five minutes.
+- `in_five` - checks whether any events in the database occurs within the next five minutes.
 If so, a message will be sent after a delay.
 This command will automatically be called every five minutes while the bot is active.
 This command is currently no longer needed.

-## Meetup Test Changes
-- We realized that the previous tests for `in_five` pulled data from the wrong location.
-The test have been adjusted to pull information from the correct location designated in our code.

-## Future Plans
-- We plan to change the storage method to Firebase in the near future.
-- Additionally, we intend to add alternate formats/features for meet times and include reminders for further versitility.

-### Onboarding Test Changes (4.A)
-- Firebase implimentation provides a more consistent and secure database.
-Test cases have been adjusted to match the new storage method.
-- Development cycle slightly slowed this iteration due to developer sickness.
-We have yet to impliment a date-time system consistent throughout the project.

-## Future Plans
-- We plan to add a function that automatically calls the `in_five` function at set intervals, activated after bot becomes online.
-- Create a standard date-time system for the bot.
-- If time permits, reactions can bping attendees for each meeting.

-## Scheduling Adjustment
-- Due to how `in_five` was changed in implimentation, so that reminders are set to a future date instead of being actively updated, the command was rendered obsolete.

-### Examples to try:
-- `/meetup 5m3s` This will create a reminder in 5 minutes 3 seconds from the current time.
-- `/meetup 5m3s, Zoom` This will also create a reminder in the same time, but specify the location as Zoom.

 # Activity warnings, Mood messages & Conversation Summary (Matt & Maya G.):